Scope of Work:

-Project participants will be working with HistoriCorps’ staff on tasks including:
+Project participants worked with HistoriCorps’ staff on tasks including:

-- Finish construction of catwalk deck and railing;
+- Finishing construction of catwalk deck and railing;

 Since the early 1900’s lookouts have been a part of the western landscape – serving as a platform for early forest observers – watching for tell-tale wisps of smoke of possible wildfires.
 In the Tahoe National Forest, more than 20 lookouts were constructed over the years.
 As communication systems improved, the number of staffed lookouts has decreased.
 Once restored, the lookout will be added to the facilities available as a rental by the Forest Service.